A baby not blinking may signal neurological issues, eye problems, or developmental delays that require prompt medical evaluation.

 While awaiting professional evaluation, parents can take steps to protect their baby’s eyes:

-• Avoid irritants: Keep smoke, dust, strong fragrances away from baby’s environment.
+- Avoid irritants: Keep smoke, dust, and strong fragrances away from the baby’s environment.

 Consistent observation paired with timely medical intervention gives babies the best chance at healthy eye development despite initial challenges.